 gpg: key D8FC66D2 marked as ultimately trusted public and secret key created and signed. pub 1024D/D8FC66D2 2005-09-08 Key fingerprint = 95BD 8377 2644 DD4F 28B5 2C37 0F6E 4CA6 D8FC 66D2 uid Dennis Kaarsemaker (Tutorial key) <email@example.com> sub 2048g/389AA63E 2005-09-08

-It is probably a good idea to set this key as default in your .bashrc.
+It is probably a good idea to set this key as default in your ~/.bash_profile or ~/.profile.
 Doing this will allow applications using GPG to automatically use your key.

-Set your key as the default key by entering this line in your ~/.bashrc.
+Set your key as the default key by entering this line in your ~/.bash_profile (along with any other environment variables to be exported):

-- Now restart the gpg-agent and source your .bashrc again:
+Now restart the gpg-agent and set the relevant environment variable:

-If you created an "RSA (sign only)" earlier, you will probably want to add encryption capabilities.
-Assuming you edited ~/.bashrc as above, open a terminal again and enter:
+If you created an "RSA (sign only)" key earlier, you will probably want to add encryption capabilities.
+Assuming you edited ~/.bash_profile as above, open a terminal again and enter:

 gpg --cert-digest-algo=SHA256 --edit-key $GPGKEY